16Komang/testing/Readme.md

 Alternatively, you can run the SQL commands directly in phpMyAdmin or MySQL CLI.

+---

+## Importing Data

+To import submissions data:

+- Insert records manually through the app's front end.
+- Import a `.csv` or `.sql` file using phpMyAdmin or MySQL CLI.

+---

 #### Configure Database Connection

 Update the `db_config.php` file with your database credentials: